-This week’s guest columnist is Dr. Michelle Taylor, a family practice resident at University Health Center here in Lafayette.
+This week’s guest columnist is Dr. Tasia Bradley, a Family Practice resident at the University Hospital and Clinics here in Lafayette.

 I was two years-old.
 “Pick me up!
 Pick me up!”
 I yell to my sister.
 She grabs my hands, begins whirling me around, and up into the sky I go.
 “Faster!
 Faster!”
 Suddenly a pain in my left elbow.
 I begin to shriek as my sister lets me down, a puzzled look on her face, what did she do?
 Now Mom’s worried, she doesn’t know what happened either.
 On my first trip to the Emergency Department, the staff’s all smiles, no big deal, just a dislocation.
 1…2..3.. back in place.
 Soon I’m running around again, but no more flying in the sky.

 “Nursemaid’s Elbow” is an occasional event in toddlers, where a bone in the elbow gets dislocated.
 The forearm has two side-by-side bones, the radius and the ulna.
 Their ends near the elbow are held together by a rubber-band called the annular ligament.
 In some kids that ligament is weak, and the radial end can be pulled out of that loop by traction.
 Traction like being whirled around like me above, or having the hand jerked to hurry a slow toddler along.
 Sometimes it happens when a parent is trying to get a shirt off, tugging away at that long sleeve, and pop!